-Meditation is the practice of training attention and awareness so as to achieve mental and emotional clarity and calm.
-In turn, meditation can yield significant benefits spanning from improved mental health through to increased inspiration, clarity of decision making, learning and performance at work.Summary by Gillian McMichael, for The World of Work Project
+Meditation is the practice of training attention and awareness so we achieve mental and emotional clarity and calm.
+In turn, meditation can yield significant benefits.
+These include improved mental health, wellbeing, inspiration, clarity of decision making, learning and performance at work.Summary by Gillian McMichael, for The World of Work Project

 Why Do People Meditate?

 We each have between 60,000 and 80,000 thoughts a day.
 Unfortunately, many of them are the same thoughts we had yesterday, last week, and last year.
 The mind tends to get stuck in repetitive thought loops that squeeze out the possibility for new ideas and inspiration.

 Meditation is a powerful practice for going beyond habitual, conditioned thought patterns into a state of expanded awareness.
 We connect to the field of infinite possibilities or pure potentiality, and we open to new insights, intuition, and ideas.